top of page

 • Who is paying for the project?

-The project is paid for from several sources: For the areas of the Town included in the Rural Digital Opportunity Fund (RDOF), the costs are covered by the Federal Communications Commission (FCC) and Spectrum.
+Project funds come from several sources: For the areas of the Town included in the Rural Digital Opportunity Fund (RDOF), the costs are covered by the Federal Communications Commission (FCC) and Spectrum.
 There is no cost to the Town.
 For the remaining areas of the Town, the costs are covered by a grant from the Wisconsin Public Service Commission (PSC), Spectrum, and the Town.
 The project costs for the non-RDOF areas of the Town will be about $6.7M, of which the Town is responsible for $1.2M.

 • Will my property taxes go up to pay for this project?